Vv-Naveen-varma/heart-disease-risk-prediction-using-supervised-machine-learning/README.md

 - open the preprocessing_data file and run it
 - Then run training_model file
 - then run model_selection file
-- Final selected model can be tested in heart_disease_prediction file
+- Finally, selected model can be tested in heart_disease_prediction file